binaryage/totalfinder-web/sip.md

 </p>

 <p class="info-box compatibility">
-<b>Do you have a machine with M1 chip?</b><br>
+<b>Do you have a machine with an Apple Silicon (M1, etc.) chip?</b><br>
-While TotalFinder works on <a href="https://en.wikipedia.org/wiki/Apple_silicon">Apple Silicon</a>, this is <a href="https://blog.binaryage.com/totalfinder-totalspaces-future/">NOT officially supported by BinaryAge</a>.<br>
+While TotalFinder is compatible with <a href="https://en.wikipedia.org/wiki/Apple_silicon">Apple Silicon</a>, this is <a href="https://blog.binaryage.com/totalfinder-totalspaces-future/">NOT officially supported by BinaryAge</a>.<br>
 As a result, Apple Silicon support in TotalFinder must be manually enabled.
-You can find more info <a href="/apple-silicon">in this article</a>.
+You can find more info on how to do so <a href="/apple-silicon">in this page</a>.
 </p>

 TotalFinder has support for macOS 11.0 (Big Sur), but cannot run on a normally configured machine due to [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection) (SIP).